harshinis30/notepad/README.md

 # 📝 Notepad

-A simple and intuitive Notepad application built using HTML, CSS, and JavaScript.
+A simple and intuitive Notepad application built using HTML, CSS, and JavaScript,React.
 This Notepad app provides a clean and responsive user interface for creating, editing, and saving text notes directly in your browser.

 ## 🚀 Features